ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-03-CAD_Basics_-_Origins,_Planes,_and_Navigating_Your_Workspace_-_Education_Chapter_1_Lesson_3.md

 ---

-A) Select a plane
+A) Create an origin point

-B) Create an origin point
+B) Set up the coordinate system

-C) Set up the coordinate system
+C) Choose a view orientation

-D) Choose a view orientation
+D) Select a plane

 ---

-A) Select a plane
+D) Select a plane

 ///